PikuseruConsole/pikuseru/README.md

   * "!=" like "~="
   * binary literals

-But see the pikuseru-examples, I did some modifications of good games to use it with Unicorn too.
+But see the pikuseru-examples, I did some modifications of good games to use it with Pikuseru too.

 ## Build